Char-Hunt/Learning-Info-Sec/README.md

 ### Learning-Info-Sec
 My study notes for Learning InfoSec and Cyber Security 👨‍💻

-I evaluate risk assessment at a system level, focusing on process, control, monitoring or incident response and recovery activities.
+I evaluate risk assessments at a system level, focusing on process, control, monitoring or incident response and recovery activities.

 ### Hi there 👋 Nice to meet you!